erickveil/erickveil.github.com/_posts/2022-10-11-How-to-Create-a-CRUD-Application-in-ASP.NET-6-Using-the-Code-First-Approach.md

 categories: C#, ASP.NET, ASP, .NET, CRUD, Model First, Model, MVC
 ---

-I've been working on CRUD applications since the defacto standard was the LAMP stack and you had to program [prepared statements](https://www.php.net/manual/en/mysqli.quickstart.prepared-statements.php) in PHP.
+I've been working on CRUD applications since the de facto standard was the LAMP stack and you had to program [prepared statements](https://www.php.net/manual/en/mysqli.quickstart.prepared-statements.php) in PHP.
 With C#, ASP.NET takes all the fun out of it so you are less likely to mess it up.
 It's entirely possible to write up a simple CRUD application these days without knowing a lick of SQL.
 In my opinion, that's good.
 Anything to get us away from bypassing the compiler by writing code inside a string.
 If we could also retire unreadable regex right next to the goto statement, that would be perfect.

 # First You Need a Model

 You have to start somewhere.
 In the bad-old-days we started with the database, using query language to create the tables and columns.
 With [Code First](https://learn.microsoft.com/en-us/ef/ef6/modeling/code-first/workflows/new-database) you start... well, you start with the code.
 The Model specifically.
-You know what a Model is, because you've been using [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) as a basic priciple in all of your applications, right?
+You know what a Model is, because you've been using [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) as a basic principle in all of your applications, right?
 Right?

 Your model is the code that represents your data in your program.
-It's just a class that holds values that you've querried from the database.
+It's just a class that holds values that you've queried from the database.
 And in this case, it's the Code in "Code First".

 ## Here's the steps: